eToro vs Trading 212 (2026):

 Both brokers are designed for retail simplicity.
 If you need deep research tools, options trading, direct bond access, multi-currency portfolio management at scale, or professional execution quality — Interactive Brokers or Saxo Bank are meaningfully better fits.

 IBKR in particular is worth the setup complexity once your portfolio grows.
 The FX savings alone — institutional rates vs retail spreads — compound significantly over 10+ years of regular investing.
+See: Best broker for beginners in Europe.

 Ready to open an account?